ktmeaton/obsidian-public/academic/Plagues and Peoples Guest Lecture.md

 >### "...understanding how an epidemic began is essential to preventing further introductions to the human population."

+note: And I bring these questions up specifically, because we are also grappling with these unknowns with regards to COVID.
+There are several publications debating where COVID first appeared, with a study proposing that it may have been in Italy before China.

+I think we're all asking when the current pandemic will end.
+And if we had a better idea of why pandemics in the past ended, we might have some more satisfying answers to that question.
+Because ultimately, if we can understand why epidemics begin, we might be able to prevent them in the future.

+So now that we've talked about disease exposure, let's talk about disease experience.

 ---

 ## Experience and Response